 If an existing customer needs to move to temporary accommodation because their home is uninhabitable (whether for reasons of major repair or accidental damage such as flood, fire etc.) they will retain their original tenancy/lease if the intention is for them to return.
-In this situation we'll offer a use of occupation agreement whilst occupying the temporary home.
+In this situation we'll offer a Use of Occupation agreement whilst occupying the temporary home.
 If another association or local authority provides the temporary accommodation, they should offer a similar agreement.
-See our procedures 'decants, temporary and emergency moves' procedures.
+See our procedure 'Decants, temporary and emergency moves'.

-In accordance with the Social Housing Regulator's Tenancy Standard, we will not usually offer any customer who has been a social housing tenant (either with us or another landlord) continuously since before April 2012 a tenancy with less security than they already enjoy unless they choose a family sized home on an affordable rent which will be let on a fixed term tenancy.
+In accordance with the Social Housing Regulator's Tenancy Standard, we will not usually offer any customer who has been a social housing tenant (either with us or another landlord) continuously since before April 2012 a tenancy with less security than they already enjoy unless they choose a home that meets the criteria of being let on a fixed term tenancy.